tumido/FIT-VUT-projects/README.md

 FIT VUT
 =======

 This repository contains all of projects I've done (or participated in) during my studies at Brno Univesity of Technology - Faculty of Information Technology.
-Feel free to inspire yourself but be aware - there are some projects that hasn't been corrected after the deadline.
+Feel free to inspire yourself but be aware - there are projects that hasn't been corrected after the deadline.
 It's possible that there are some errors.
-So if you find any please feel free to message me or even better make a pull request.
+If you find any please feel free to message me or even better make a pull request (if you are interested :P )

 Enjoy!